johannesugb/johannesugb.github.io/_posts/2021-05-01-why-do-opengl-proj-matrices-fail-in-vulkan.md

 0 & 1 & 0 & 0 \\
 0 & 0 & -3 & -1 \\
 0 & 0 & -4 & 0
 \end{pmatrix} $$

 _Equation 2:_ Projection matrix with parameters $l = -1$, $r = 1$, $b = -1$, $t = 1$, $n = 1$, and $f = 2$.

 What I would like to point out now is how this projection matrix transforms coordinates.
 We are about to whitness some---in my opinion---rather ugly conventions which have the potential to lead to a lot of confusion.

-_Speaking of confusion, a sidenote:_ Don't let yourself be confused by the positions of the $-1$ and $-4$ entries in _Equation 2_, since you'll find their positions swapped in many references.
+_Speaking of confusion, a sidenote:_ Don't let yourself be confused by the positions of the $-1$ and $-4$ entries in _Equation 2_; you'll find their positions swapped in many references.
 This comes from taking taking storage peculiarities into account---namely row-mayor vs. column-major.
-In this blog post, however, I just print a matrix in generic mathematical notation s.t. it matches the notation from e.g. [WolframAlpha](https://www.wolframalpha.com/input/?i=%7B%7B1%2C+0%2C+0%2C+0%7D%2C+%7B0%2C+1%2C+0%2C+0%7D%2C+%7B0%2C+0%2C+-3%2C+-1%7D%2C+%7B0%2C+0%2C+-4%2C+0%7D%7D+.+%7B%7B1%7D%2C+%7B1%7D%2C+%7B1%7D%2C+%7B1%7D%7D) and other mathematical sources.
+In this blog post, however, I display matrices in generic mathematical notation s.t. it matches the notation from e.g. [WolframAlpha](https://www.wolframalpha.com/input/?i=%7B%7B1%2C+0%2C+0%2C+0%7D%2C+%7B0%2C+1%2C+0%2C+0%7D%2C+%7B0%2C+0%2C+-3%2C+-1%7D%2C+%7B0%2C+0%2C+-4%2C+0%7D%7D+.+%7B%7B1%7D%2C+%7B1%7D%2C+%7B1%7D%2C+%7B1%7D%7D) and other mathematical sources.

 Okay, back to the projection matrix.
 Let us investigate what it does to our coordinate values by transforming a homogeneous 3D vector with it: